newbraham/pcapAnalyzer/README.md

 # Description

-Just a little projetct to learn go
+Just a little project to learn go